umutdurak/umutdurak.github.io/index.md

 ## Welcome to my Homepage

-This the home page of Umut Durak.
-I am a research scientist at the Institute of Flight Systems of the German Aerospace Center (DLR), professor at the at the Institute of Informatics (Computer Science in international means) of the Clausthal Universty of Technology (TU Clausthal).
-I am ajazz listener, an occasional cycler, a constant reader, an hardly speaker, a mediacore listener, a bad mandoline and guitar player, a good husband and the best father ever:)
+This is the home page of Umut Durak.
+I am a research scientist at the [Institute of Flight Systems](https://dlr.de/ft) of the [German Aerospace Center (DLR)](https://dlr.de) , professor at the at the [Institute of Informatics](https://ifi.tu-clausthal.de) of the [Clausthal University of Technology (TU Clausthal)](https://www.tu-clausthal.de).
+I am a jazz listener, an occasional cycler, a seldom photographer, a constant reader, an hardly speaker, a mediacore listener, a bad mandoline and guitar player, a good husband and the best father ever:)

 ### Academic Life

-I have long been involeved in aeronautical informatics, the development and utilization of computer science and engineering for aircrraft.
-My recent research interests go in the direction of engineering safety critical software intensive airborne systems.
+I have long been involved in aeronautical informatics, the interdisciplinary domain of computer science and aeronautical engineering.
+My recent research interests lie generally in engineering of safety critical software intensive airborne systems.
 My backgrround is modeling and simulation, and simulation engineering.
 I worked a long time on modeling and simulation based engineering of airborne systems.
 At the DLR, I have a research group on assured embedded systems, better said safety critical avionics systems.
 At the same time, at the TU Clausthal I also coordinate the collaborative research group on aeronautical informatics.
 I offer two course, the Simulation Engineering in winter semesters, and the Aeronautical